Zqadiri/design-pattern-ts/README.md

  In this example, the **build method could be modified** to check if an invalid parameter value has been supplied.

 - **Factory Method**

+**Factory Method** pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.

+The Factory Method defines a method, which should be used for creating objects instead of using a direct constructor call (`new` operator).
+Subclasses can override this method to change the class of objects that will be created.